BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Whether you are investing towards a specific financial goal or just exploring ways to potentially grow your wealth, an investment estimator can simplify the planning process for you.

-Put simply, an investment calculator helps you project the potential final value of your investment – be it in a mutual fund, stocks, recurring deposit or another avenue – based on a monthly investment amount, tenure and the rate of return you expect.
+Put simply, an investment calculator helps you project the potential final value of your investment – be it in a mutual fund, stocks, recurring deposit, or another avenue – based on a monthly investment amount, tenure, and the rate of return you expect.

-However, the true investment calculator meaning goes beyond just the return projections it offers you.
+However, the true investment return calculator meaning goes beyond just the return projections it offers you.
 The tool is also capable of helping you plan your financial goals by simulating different options.
 For instance, you can change the investment amount, duration or return rate to see how these variables impact your estimated final corpus.
 Based on this, you can develop your strategy.

 In this way, the investment growth calculator can simplify financial planning for you and help you take more informed decisions.